zankia/damas-core/2-Connect.md

 This page explains how to connect to an existing server. https://demo.damas.io is a fresh damas-core server on which you can test the clients.
-To setup a new server, read [[Installation|1 Installation]] and replace the demo server URL with your server's URL.
+To setup a new server, read [[Installation|1 Installation]].
+Replace the demo server URL with your server's URL to connect to it.

 ## Python
-https://demo.damas.io/py/ gives explanations about the Python client and how to try it with the demo server.
+Visit https://demo.damas.io/py/ for instructions how to connect to the demo server.

 __damas.py__ is a module containing the damas-core client API for Python.
 It is located under `/py/damas.py` in the damas-core repository.
 It depends on the `requests` module.
 On a Debian operating system you can install the `request` module using this command line:
 ```sh